PaddlePaddle/docs/docs/design/phi/design_en.md

 > Highlights of this section:
 > 1. The C++ API corresponds to the Python 2.0 API: the function name, parameter name, parameter order, and return value are the same.

 After investigation, we found that very few framework products are designed with the ease of use of the C++ API in mind.
-For the long-term consideration, if we want to attract more developers to build the paddle ecology, it is also very important to provide a standardized and easy-to-use C++ API system.
+For the long-term consideration, if we want to attract more developers to build the paddle ecology, it is also very important to provide a standardized and easy-to-use C++ API architecture.
 At the same time, the Python 2.0 API project has laid a good reference foundation for the C++ API, and we can directly inherit its achievements.

 Therefore, currently we expect the C++ API declaration form of the Tensor computing library to be as follows: